derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 1. Named shortcuts to values
 2. Values
 3. Special characters for changing values
-4. Patterns of special characters and keywords
+4. Useful patterns of special characters and keywords

 Keywords are named shortcuts to values.
 They enable us to use a natural-language-like *key* for identifying something as meaningful.